How can individual Shopify sellers create their own peak season sales (Part 1)?

 Recommend

-What are the rules for posting pictures on eBay?
+What are the main categories of products sold on eBay?